 October 15, 2024: If you file an extension, deadline to file tax year 2023 federal return and pay any tax, interest and penalties due.
 Learn More about finishing your return

 If you need more time to file your individual federal income tax return, you can request an automatic tax extension from the IRS using Form 4868.
 The filing deadline to request a tax extension is the same as filing your return, April 15, 2024.

 A tax extension will give you an additional six months to file your taxes; this year’s tax extension due date is Oct.
 15, 2024.

 No, a tax extension only gives you more time to file your return; it doesn’t give you extra time to pay any taxes you owe.
 You must pay your tax bill by the Tax Day deadline to avoid late payment penalties.

 When you request a tax extension with Form 4868, you can estimate and pay your total tax liability for the tax year.
 To help estimate your potential tax liability, try to complete your return as much as possible, estimating wherever necessary.

-Requesting an extension from the IRS is also an easy process, and you don’t need to give a compelling reason why you need more time to file.
-So long as you submit your extension request form on time and correctly, approval is typically automatic, and you’re granted an extension.
+Requesting a tax extension from the IRS is also an easy process, and you don’t need to give a compelling reason why you need more time to file.
+So long as you submit your tax extension request form on time and correctly, approval is typically automatic, and you’re granted an extension.

 The IRS doesn’t require a reason for requesting a tax extension and usually grants them without issue.

-Some common reasons for filing an extension request are:
+Some common reasons for filing a tax extension request are: